naughtyspirit/awesome-ios-apps/README.md

             <h2>
             <a href="http://bit.ly/1wq0jAV">MSN Money</a>
             </h2>
-            <p>Grow your finances and know more about your money with the worlds best financial news and data.</p>
+            <p style="font-size: 12px">Grow your finances and know more about your money with the worlds best financial news and data.</p>
         </td>
     </tr>
     <tr>